Understanding Our Economic Paradox

 So what should be Biden’s message to American voters?
 First and foremost, he should be telling them that he understands both the depth and the sources of their unhappiness and why they have lost confidence in our federal government.
 Without making that admission he has no chance of getting their attention.
 The sad truth is that working class Americans have not participated in the nation’s economic growth since Ronald Reagan took office in January 1981.
 His message should include the following:

-• You may have heard that changes in the tax code and government regulations put into place by Republican presidents were intended to facilitate the creation of jobs and increased wages and that they would not increase the nation’s deficit.
-These are fantasies intended to deceive working class Americans as each time Republicans have enacted tax cuts, there has been no noticeable increase ion the rate of growth in the nation’s economy and they national debt has grown by trillions of dollars.
+You may have heard that changes in the tax code and government regulations put into place by Republican presidents were intended to facilitate the creation of jobs and increased wages and that they would not increase the nation’s deficit.
+These are fantasies intended to deceive working class Americans as each time Republicans have enacted tax cuts, there has been no noticeable increase in the rate of growth in the nation’s economy and the national debt has grown by trillions of dollars.

 Biden should conclude his message by pointing out that when Donald Trump (who not only signed the 2017 tax cut law, but who is also promising to extend those tax cuts before the expire at the end of next year) tells you that the system is rigged, you should believe him because he is one of the people who has rigged it against you.
 And when he tells you that “he is your retribution,” you should understand that he’s simply laying the groundwork for his next big con job and that you are again his intended victims.